gia-bartlett/Business-Analysis/ch4.md

 ## The Business Analysis Process Model

+An organisation has needs that fall into three categories:
+- Problems or potential improvements (what the problem is, the impact that it has and a potential solution)
+- Opportunities or new endeavours (allow an org to grow and expand, BA helps to focus those opportunities and providing the content to support decisions in these areas)
+- Compliance requirements (what is required and what happens if those requirements are not met)

 ### An approach to problem solving:
 Creative problem solving is vital in the business world as, increasingly, organisations need to develop innovative ideas in order to respond to changes in the business environment including actions from competitors.